 Counting squirrels and birds is a camping activity/game that typically lasts our entire camping trip.
 Often we hear many squirrels and birds making noise right around the camp and our kids have fun running around trying to find them.
 Making a game out of it and keeping track of the count helps the game last longer and allows the kids to try and beat the record from the last camping trip.

 9. Find wood toys

-Like building a fort this is actually one of the camping activities for kids that our kids end up often doing on their own.
-With the imagination of a child, a stick can become almost anything from a sword, a doll/person, a gun, all the way to a full-sized horse.
+Like building a fort, this is actually one of the camping activities for kids that our kids end up often doing on their own.
+With the imagination of a child, a stick can become almost anything from a sword, a doll/person, or a gun all the way to a full-sized horse.
 By the end of our camping trip, each kid often has a pile of sticks that are specific items/toys they use in different games.

 10. Carve wood

-Carving wood is a great activity but is best suited for kids who are a little older and truly understand the dangers and responsibilities that come with using a knife.
-With that being said, woodcarving as an activity that can occupy many hours of kids time.
+Carving wood is a great activity but is best suited for kids who are a little older and truly understand the dangers and responsibilities that come with using a camping knife.
+With that being said, woodcarving is an activity that can occupy many hours of kids’ time.
 With some imagination and patience, a piece of wood can become almost anything you want it to be.

 Allowing kids to create something out of a piece of wood is actually one of the best ways to help kids develop a love for nature and the outdoors.

 This is only a very small list of some of the great camping activities for kids.
 The possibilities are endless, and ultimately some of the best idea generators are the kids themselves.
 Let their imaginations run wild and be free to try something new.